-Antineoplaston Therapy in Treating Patients With Multiple Myeloma
+Antineoplaston Therapy in Treating Adult Patients With Anaplastic Astrocytoma (AA)

 Primary Purpose: Treatment

-PROJECTED ACCRUAL: A total of 20-40 patients will be accrued for this study.
+PROJECTED ACCRUAL: A total of 20-40 patients will be accrued to this study

 |United States, Texas|

 |Principal Investigator:||Stanislaw R. Burzynski, MD, PhD||Burzynski Research Institute|